Tyler3D/Multi-Ogar-Edited-Unlimited/README.md

 # MultiOgar - Unlimited
 Ogar game server with fast and smooth vanilla physics and multi-protocol support.

 This is my Mess around Fork of Mult-Ogar-Edited.
-It's purpose is to have OgarUL like feature implemented into Multi-Ogar- Edited
+It's purpose is to have OgarUL like features implemented into Multi-Ogar- Edited

 Current version: **1.5.0**